mia-care/documentation/docs/p4samd/handbook/verification.md

 #### Creating Test Suites

 - **Add suite**: Create a new Test Suite.
 NB.
 Test suites can be created for software versions that are not yet released.
 Each Test Suite can contain one or more tests.

+#### Running Test Suites

 - **Run all**: Initiate execution of all automated Test Suites that are configured with an External Test Executor.

-#### Running Test Suites

-- **Run all**: Execute all automated Test Suites that have configured External test executors correctly.
 - **Run Test Suite**: Execute a specific automated Test Suite when its API Trigger is configured.
 Multiple Test Suites can be selected and executed simultaneously.
 - **Manual executions**: Must be handled in the ALM tool, where testers initiate and update execution information.